 Ever since I was little I only had one dream – to win a gold medal at the Olympics.

 When I was twenty-seven years old, my dream came true.
 I’ll never forget that night at the Sydney 2000 Games – as I crossed the finish line, it was as if the whole of Australia was cheering for me.

 Sometimes I still wonder how it happened.
-When I was growing up, I felt no different to anyone else.
-I loved having fun with my brothers, sleeping over at nanna’s and going horse riding with my dad.
+When I was growing up, I felt no different from anyone else.
+I loved having fun with my brothers, sleeping over at nanna’s, and going horse riding with my dad.
 But I especially loved to run.
-With the help of my family, coaches and teachers, I became the best female 400-metre runner in the world.
+With the help of my family, coaches, and teachers, I became the best female 400-meter runner in the world.